ooper-shlab/QRCodeGenerator-Swift/README.md

 Inspired by this article
  <http://qiita.com/hkato193/items/c36a940c2929a124e416>
 .
-(Also inpired by a person in the Apple's dev forum, as it's a member-only service, I won't show the link.)
+(Also inpired by a person in the Apple's dev forum, as it was a member-only service, I won't show the link.)

 ===========================================================================
 ## BUILD REQUIREMENTS:

-Xcode 9 beta 3, iOS SDK 11
+Xcode 10, iOS SDK 12

 ===========================================================================